zsquareplusc/lttp-backup/README.txt

   - restore recursively, optionally redirect to new location
   - autoclean -> remove incomplete backups
   - compare -> compare stat values on one/all backups and original
-  - rm [-r] remove files from the backup
   - purge remove complete backups
 - differential time specs: lttp cat /some/file -t "1 month ago"
 - change detection via hash sums or other means? there may be applications